yellowmessenger/documentation/docs/cookbooks/whatsapp-channel/faqs.md

 Pre-Onboarding:

 If onboarded with WhatsApp Business API solution provider(like WATI):
-- the previous chats cannot be seen.
+- The previous chats cannot be seen.
-- the number cannot be used on any other WhatsApp apps - including the WhatsApp & WhatsApp Business mobile app.
+- The number cannot be used on any other WhatsApp apps - including the WhatsApp & WhatsApp Business mobile app.

 Post Onboarding: